MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

     >
     > **Scope tags** are optional.
 For this tutorial, scope tags are being skipped and left at the default scope tag.
 However if a custom scope tag needs to be specified, do so at this page.
 For more information about scope tags, see [Use role-based access control and scope tags for distributed IT](/mem/intune/fundamentals/scope-tags).

 1. In the **Assignments** page, select the **Search by group name..** box, and then either select or search for the user group created in [Step 4: Create a user group](entra-join-user-group.md).
 Make sure to select the user group created in [Step 4: Create a user group](entra-join-user-group.md) and not the device group created in [Step 3: Create a device group](entra-join-device-group.md).
-Once the correct user group is selected, select the **Next** button.
+Once the correct user group is selected, select **Next**.

 1. In the **Review + create** page, review all settings to make sure they're all correct.
-Once everything is verified, select the **Save** button to finish creating the Windows Autopilot device preparation policy.
+Once everything is verified, select **Save** to finish creating the Windows Autopilot device preparation policy.

 ## Configuration settings